Are you going to Manchester, England, soon and wondering what you should be doing and what you should be visiting? You will find some answers here!

 The food is absolutely delicious!
 No matter what you decide to go for, you will love it.

-You can stick to the spanish classic with the plato espagnol (salami, cheese, olives) but I’d recommend to go for the hot tapas.
+You can stick to the Spanish classic with the plato espagnol (salami, cheese, olives) but I’d recommend going for the hot tapas.

 My personal favourites are: